Azure/fleet/docs/concepts/ClusterResourcePlacement/README.md

 - Ingresses
 - Network Policies

 To address this, we support the use of `ConfigMap` with a fleet-reserved annotation.
 This allows users to encapsulate resources that might have side effects on the hub cluster within the `ConfigMap`.
-For detailed instructions, please refer to the [document on envelope objects](../../howtos/envelope-object.md).
+For detailed instructions, please refer to this [document](../../howtos/envelope-object.md).